 * NOTE: You should be aware of the fact that the "dram equivalent" measurement used with shotgun shells relates the performance of the load to an equivalent dram weight charge of black powder.
 It does not relate to the actual weight of the smokeless powder charge so don't develop loads based on these conversions.

-Note: The "fps" designation for feet per second is gradually being replaced by "f/s" to conform with the international abbreviation standards.
+Note: The "fps" designation for feet per second has been replaced by "fs" to conform with the international abbreviation standards.
 For area or volume measurements simply use the "squared" or "cubed" superscript with the abbreviation as in 15 ft² or 25.2 cm³.
 By the way, when you abbreviate a measurement, the grammatically correct way to use an abbreviation is to use lower case for all units except those named for a person (V = volt, Pa = Pascal) and to have a space between the number and the abbreviation as if you wrote the units out, as in 20 mm (20 millimeter) and not 20mm.
 Do not add an "s" to pluralize.

 Please email comments to Fr.
 Frog by clicking here.